Title IX, Gender Equity, Sexual Harassment, and Non-discrimination

 - Video for individuals that work with JABSOM Medical Students (roughly 9 minutes): http://www.screencast.com/t/qzmgUaO4Hr

 Graduate Medical Education

 Residents can visit the Graduate Medical Education (GME) website for information on the Resident’s Conduct Code and Policies and Procedures.
 For information related to harassment, discrimination and other inappropriate conduct, please click here.

 Title IX Coordinators have the primary responsibility for sexual harassment and sexual discrimination investigations, resolutions, trainings, remediation, resolution and prevention on the basis of sex.
 JABSOM’s dean, chairpersons, faculty, department administrators and supervisors and the Office of Human Resources have a duty to identify and promptly report all acts of or complaints made on sexual harassment or discrimination to the aforementioned offices.

-For more information on the options and procedures for filing a complaint, please contact the Title IX Coordinators or visit the University of Hawai’i at Mānoa Office of Title IX website.
+For more information on the options and procedures for filing a complaint, please see brochures below, contact the Title IX Coordinators, or visit the University of Hawai’i at Mānoa Office of Title IX website.